 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-In the last section, we discussed underlying emotional causes that trigger a client’s internet addiction.
+In the last section, we discussed underlying emotional causes that trigger a client’s problematic internet use.
 These underlying causes included: depression; low self-esteem; and anxiety.

 In this section, we will examine challenges regarding pre-adolescents who become addicted to the internet.
 These concepts include: susceptible clients; warning signs; and acceptance.